M&S | ITV | Aviva | Taylor Wimpey | Ithaca | Wetherspoon | Meta – Daily Business

 7.30am: Made.com sold

-Next has bought the brand of furniture seller Made.com after the business filed for administration yesterday.
+Next has bought the brand of furniture seller Made.com after the business filed for administration yesterday and all staff have been laid off.

 7am: Marks & Spencer